apkriege/vite-react-gke-deployment/README.md

 gcloud container clusters create-auto hello-cluster \
     --location=us-central1
 ```
 Here is a reource if you want to get a better understanding.
-Also, it covers a few useful commands like `kubectl get pods` and `kubectl describe deployment` which will become essential to understand how the system is operating.
+Also, it covers a few useful commands which will become essential to understand how the system is operating.

 https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster#main.go